Papendrecht, 10 May 2016

 This is an English translation of the Dutch press release.
 In the event of any disparity between the Dutch original and this translation, the Dutch text will prevail.

 Royal Boskalis Westminster N.V. is a leading global services provider operating in the dredging, maritime infrastructure and maritime services sectors.
 The company provides creative and innovative all-round solutions to infrastructural challenges in the maritime, coastal and delta regions of the world with services including the construction and maintenance of ports and waterways, land reclamation, coastal defense and riverbank protection.
 In addition, Boskalis offers a wide variety of marine services and contracting for the oil and gas sector and offshore wind industry as well as salvage solutions (SMIT Salvage).
 Furthermore, Boskalis has a number of strategic partnerships in harbour towage and terminal services (KOTUG SMIT Towage, Keppel Smit Towage, Saam Smit Towage and Smit Lamnalco).
-With a versatile fleet of more than 900 vessels and floating equipment and 11,700 employees, including associated companies, Boskalis operates in over 90 countries across six continents.
+With a versatile fleet of 1,000 units Boskalis operates in around 75 countries across six continents.
+Boskalis has over 8,200 employees, excluding its share in partnerships.

 This press release can also be found on our website www.boskalis.com.